saferpay/sndbx/texts/css_iframe.md

 ### <a name="css-pp"></a> Payment Page Initialize

 The Payment Page (payment form) has a responsive design and automatically adapts to the size of the Iframe.
-Here is an example:
+Here is an example.
+Simply drag the window at the bottom right corner and see the the Payment Page adapt:

 <div style="resize: both; overflow: auto; min-height: 650px; height: 820px; width: 1000px;">
 	<iframe src="https://shop.saferpay.eu/saferpayintegration/ppauto_initialize_submit.php" style="height: 100%; width: 100%; overflow: hidden;"></iframe>